amarriner/KlepekVsRemo/README.md

 Utilizes the [CodeBird Twitter Library](https://github.com/jublonet/codebird-php).
 The text stroke function for PHP images was lifted from [here](http://www.johnciacia.com/2010/01/04/using-php-and-gd-to-add-border-to-text/).
-Since the version of PHP I'm using doesn't include the native imageflip function, I pulled one from [Stack Exchange](http://stackoverflow.com/questions/15811421/imageflip-in-php-is-undefined).
+Since the version of PHP I'm using doesn't include the native imageflip function, I grabbed one from [Stack Exchange](http://stackoverflow.com/questions/15811421/imageflip-in-php-is-undefined).

 All images were pulled from the PC version of [Spelunky HD](http://spelunkyworld.com) using [this extraction